 “For the purposes of evidencing such a change of name, I hereby declare that at all times hereafter in all records, deeds, documents and other writings and in all actions, suits and proceedings as well as in all devises and transactions, matters and things whatsoever and upon all occasions, I, the said XXX shall use and subscribe the said forenames of XXX, in lieu of the said forenames of XXX and I hereby authorise and request all persons whomsoever at all times to designate, describe and address me by such adopted forenames of XXX in lieu of the said forenames of XXX.”

-The deed poll is then signed by you with your old and new signature and witnessed by your advocate.
+The deed poll is then signed by you with your old and new signature and witnessed by your advocate or someone at the Greffe.
 At the next available sitting, the deed will be registered by your advocate with the Royal Court.
 You are not required to attend court.

-Once your deed poll has been registered, your advocate will be given an original copy of it for you.
+Once your deed poll has been registered, you will be given an original copy of it.
 You must keep this document safe, just as you would a birth certificate.
-Because it is not a good idea to let anyone have the original of your deed poll, ask your advocate if they will provide you with certified copies of it.
+Because it is not a good idea to let anyone have the original of your deed poll, ask your advocate/the Greffe if they will provide you with certified copies of it.
 You will need at least 5 copies to give to various authorities.

 The easiest way to alter your record at social security is to visit the department in La Motte Street with a copy of your deed poll and your current social security card.
 This may mean asking your employer for your current card (if you are still on the old style card that had to be held by your employer).
 The new registration cards do not have to be held by your employer – employers take a copy and you keep the card.
 The social security helpdesk staff will change your record while you wait and provide you with a new registration card and health card.
 You will then need to show this to your employer for their records.